 Intrusive advertising practices, such as pop ups and autoplay video ads, are behind the adoption of ad blocking software.
 Even companies that rely on ad revenue, such as Google, have taken significant steps to reduce frustrating ad experiences.
 Google’s latest update to its Chrome browser, released in December 2018, curtails advertising that falls under its definition of “abusive experiences,” such as ads that appear to be chat apps or system dialogues.

-Even if your advertising practices are aboveboard, you’re likely feeling the impact of ad blocking.
+Even if your advertising practices are aboveboard, you’re likely feeling the impact of video ad blocking.
 According to PageFair’s 2017 Global Adblock Report, 615 million devices have some type of ad blocker installed, which means that many potential customers aren’t seeing your digital ads — regardless of placement or functionality.

 The good news?
 PageFair also found that 77% of respondents were willing to view some ad formats, which signals that it’s very possible to deliver ad experiences that inspire engagement rather than frustration.
 Below are three digital marketing tactics for delighting — rather than annoying — customers who block ads.